Single Frequency Lasers Tutorial

 Hybrid lasers can be used to achieve extremely low-noise signals.
 In order to take advantage of this characteristic, the laser must be isolated from unwanted noise sources, such as acoustic and seismic vibrations and drive current noise.

 Two elements are required for a laser to operate: (1) an active gain medium that amplifies the optical signal and (2) a feedback mechanism to provide sustained laser oscillation.
-In a Fabry-Perot laser, two mirrors having a reflection coefficient r1 and r2 (power reflectance R1 = r12 and R2 = r22) provide feedback for the optical field, as shown in Figure 1.
+In a Fabry-Perot laser, two mirrors, having reflection coefficients of r1 and r2 (power reflectance R1 = r12 and R2 = r22), respectively, provide feedback for the optical field, as shown in Figure 1.

 Figure 1: Fabry-Perot Laser Structure

 The round-trip gain for the optical field within a cavity of length L can be expressed as:

 where g and αi are the gain and internal loss coefficients, respectively, λ is the vacuum wavelength, neff is the effective refractive index, and L is the cavity length.
 Solving for unity results in the threshold amplitude and phase conditions: